CHTC/chtc-website-source/hpc-transition.md

 **Now**

-Review the updated guides for the new configuration here: [HPC Cluster user guides](/hpc-overview)
+Review the updated use guides for the new cluster configuration here: [HPC Cluster user guides](/hpc-overview)

 Start removing all old and unneeded files from the current HPC cluster.